-ADULTS: An adult is considered moderately to severely hearing impaired when the hearing loss is described as follows without the use of an amplification device/s:
+ADULTS: An adult is considered moderately to severely hearing impaired when the hearing loss is described as follows without the use of amplification:

-CHILDREN: A child is considered moderately to severely hearing impaired when the hearing loss is described as follows without the use of an
+CHILDREN: A child is considered moderately – severely hearing impaired when the hearing loss is as follows without the use amplification: